cimentadaj/ml_socsci/05_unsupervised.md

 Unsupervised learning is a very popular concept in machine learning.
-Although we social scientists are aware of some of them, we do not take advantage of them as much as machine learning practitioners.
+Although we social scientists are aware of some of these methods, we do not take advantage of them as much as machine learning practitioners.
 What is unsupervised learning?
-Let's get that out of the way: it simply means that it **does not have a dependent variable**.
-These are models that look to find relationships between independent variables.
+Let's get that out of the way: this just means that a particular statistical method **does not have a dependent variable**.
+These are models that look to find relationships between independent variables without the need of a dependent variable.

-One common unsupervised method that social scientists are aware of are **P**rincipal **C**omponent **A**nalysis or PCA.
-PCA aims to summarize many variables into a small subset of variables that can capture the greatest variance out of all the main variables.
-We really never thought about this as a 'unsupervised' method, but it is used widely for predictive tasks.
+One common unsupervised method that social scientists are aware of is the **P**rincipal **C**omponent **A**nalysis or $PCA$. $PCA$ aims to summarize many variables into a small subset of variables that can capture the greatest variance out of all the main variables.
+We really never thought about this as an 'unsupervised' method, but it is used widely for predictive tasks.
 Before we begin, let's load the packages and data we'll be using.

 ```r